CJlovetypo/Production-data-for-WRP-AFAL/README.md

 # Production-data-for-WRP-AFAL

-This repository is the related data in paper "An evolutionary knowledge transfer framework for solving workgroup reconfiguration problem in aircraft final assembly".
+This repository is for the related data in paper "An evolutionary knowledge transfer framework for solving workgroup reconfiguration problem in aircraft final assembly".

-The files in this repository represent the task precedent constraint of five sub-workstations and the detailed task processing information.
-For example, the data in W1.json represent all the related task dependencies in sub-station
+W1.json-W5.json represent the task precedent constraint of five workstations in A1.
+Each element of the global list of each JSON file is the constraint information for a sub-workstation, represented using a dictionary.
+Each key-value pair of the dictionary represents a task and its set of predecessors.
+In the case of W1.json, for example, for task T1_1_1, T1_1_18 is its predecessor task.

-# 生成每个任务对应的工种类型、工人数目、加工时间、任务权重、任务深度;
+W1_info.json-W5_info.json represent the detailed processing information of each workstation task, including workgroup, number of workers, processing time and task weight.
+Each element of the global list of each JSON file is the processing information of a sub-workstation, which is represented using a dictionary.
+Each key-value pair of the dictionary represents a task and its processing information.
+Taking W1.json as an example, for task T1_1_1, the index of its required workgroup is 2, the number of required workers is 1, the processing time is 1 unit, and the task weight is 4.